-There are a few different ways to make fudge but it doesn’t get much easier than Marble Walnut Fudge.
+There are a few different ways to make fudge but it doesn't get much easier than this delicious fudge.

 Marble Walnut Fudge is simply melted semi-sweet chocolate chips, white chocolate chips, sweetened condensed milk, and chopped walnuts.
 There are two more ingredients, baking soda, and vanilla extract thrown in for good measure.

 I mean seriously, Simple Simon was a fudge maker.

 I was a little hesitant about this recipe because it involves melting chocolate chips.
 Chocolate chips by design aren't meant to be melted; they are meant to hold their shape.
 Naturally, after reading this recipe my chocolate chip snobbery kicked in.

 Thankfully my desire to make Marble Walnut Fudge was stronger, chocolate chip snobbery is damned.

 That being said, I would recommend using a nice quality chip for your fudge.
 It will make your melting life better and your fudge more delicious!
 I use Ghirardelli because I am obsessed with it. ♥

 Another sweet success can be checked off the baking wishlist, Marble Walnut Fudge!!